Astronomy and Politics Through the Lens of Epistemology

 Bill Anderson

 Note #2: For that reason, this writing may appear to be an exclusive defense of the Christian faith.
-That is untrue; I intended to make it just as much a defense and inspiration to those in the Jewish faith as it is to those in the Christian faith.
-After all, the Jewish faith is the foundational basis at the very core of the Christian faith.
-Jesus was a Jew!
+That is untrue; I intended to make it just as much a defense and an inspiration to those in the Jewish faith as to those in the Christian faith.
+After all, the Jewish faith is the foundational basis at the very core of the Christian faith, and according to that tradition, Jesus was a Jew!